odedmasala/MarketPlace_app/server/README.md

 Once you have these prerequisites installed and accounts set up with the necessary services, you can follow the steps below to set up the server:

-1. Clone the repository to your local machine using `git clone https://github.com/[your-username]/marketplace.git`.
+1. Clone the repository to your local machine using `git clone https://github.com/odedmasala/MarketPlace_app.git`.
 2. Navigate to the `server` directory in the project and create a file named `.env` to store the environment variables.
 3. Set the values for the environment variables in the `.env` file.
 4. Install the dependencies using `npm install`.
-5. Start the MongoDB server by running `mongod`.
 6. In a separate terminal, navigate to the `server` directory and start the server using `npm start`.
 7. The server should now be running on `http://localhost:8001`.